zhenyuanlu/zhenyuanlu.github.io/_blog/posts/2022-12-16-artifacts-mitigation-nlp.md

 ### Behavioral Test

-To evaluate the efficacy of a model, we employ a suite of pre-defined tests as analytical metrics, and we've adopted the CheckList set from <d-cite key="ribeiro-etal-2020-beyond"></d-cite> to do so.
+To evaluate the efficacy of a model, we employ a suite of pre-defined tests as analytical metrics, and we've adopted the CheckList set from <z-cite key="ribeiro-etal-2020-beyond"></z-cite> to do so.
 This technique employs the Minimum Functionality test (MFT), the Invariance test (INV), and the Directional Expectation test (DIR) as its three analytical metrics.
 The MFT, e.g. negation test, is a tool for verifying a model's performance within a given set of constraints.
 This is achieved through the use of a library of generic instances annotated with generic labels.
 This helps find cases when models take short-cuts rather than mastering complicated inputs.

 The INV test requires the model's prediction to be steady despite the introduction of input perturbations, e.g. name entity recognition (NER) testing.
 For example, the NER capability for Sentiment modifies place names using specific perturbation functions.
 The results of this test are crucial for measuring the robustness of a model.

 The DIR test is comparable to the INV test, however the label is anticipated to differ in a particular way.
 For instance, it is not expected that the sentiment of a sentence will become more positive if "I dread you." is added at the end of a comment "@JetBlue why won't YOU help them?!
-Ugh." <d-cite key="ribeiro-etal-2020-beyond"></d-cite>, which generates monotonic shifts from negative to neutral mood.
+Ugh." <z-cite key="ribeiro-etal-2020-beyond"></z-cite>, which generates monotonic shifts from negative to neutral mood.
 This test is useful for evaluating the consistency of a model.

 The CheckList set approach provides a standardized mechanism for assessing the capabilities and behavior of NLP models.
 These analytic metrics give particular checks for many areas of a NLP model's performance, enabling a more thorough evaluation.

 ### Adversarial Challenge

 On our approach, we offer adversarial challenge as a second way for analyzing artifacts.
-In particular, we employ the Textattack framework to produce adversarial instances to attack our trained models using SNLI datasets in order to discover biases and spurious correlations <d-cite key="morris2020textattack"></d-cite>.
+In particular, we employ the Textattack framework to produce adversarial instances to attack our trained models using SNLI datasets in order to discover biases and spurious correlations <z-cite key="morris2020textattack"></z-cite>.
 Textattack is a technique for evaluating the resilience of NLP models against adversarial attacks.
 This approach alters input data in such a fashion that a model makes erroneous predictions using a set of pre-defined adversarial instances.
 These adversarial examples are designed to be subtle and often go unnoticed by humans, yet they can cause a model to fail in certain ways.

 ## Dataset Artifacts Mitigation

 We propose a data augmentation strategy to mitigate the model's dataet artifacts based on the findings from the previous section.
 On our SNLI dataset, we employ two different scales of data augmentation approaches.
-The first is based on the CheckListing set <d-cite key="ribeiro-etal-2020-beyond"></d-cite> and involves using a set of pre-defined rules to generate additional examples for a given dataset, such as adding positive phrases, altering names/locations, adding random URLs and handles, inserting temporal information, etc. This is connected to the preceding section's analysis of dataset artifacts; the extra step is to enrich data with such predefined collections.
+The first is based on the CheckListing set <z-cite key="ribeiro-etal-2020-beyond"></z-cite> and involves using a set of pre-defined rules to generate additional examples for a given dataset, such as adding positive phrases, altering names/locations, adding random URLs and handles, inserting temporal information, etc. This is connected to the preceding section's analysis of dataset artifacts; the extra step is to enrich data with such predefined collections.
 Using the checklist set, we generate two additional hypotheses for each initial premise in the SNLI dataset.
 This involves introducing label-preserving perturbations to the original corpus or expecting that the label will change dependent on the checklisting configuration or sentiment level.
 This will increase the quantity and variety of the dataset, which will help debias the original pattern established by crowdsourcing and decrease dataset artifacts.
 It can also aid in describing the model's core capabilities and behavior, leading to more precise predictions.

-Another method we implemented is the word-level augmentation, WordNet list <d-cite key="miller1995,fellbaum1998"></d-cite>.
+Another method we implemented is the word-level augmentation, WordNet list <z-cite key="miller1995,fellbaum1998"></z-cite>.
 It utilize a lexical database of English words and their relationships.
 WordNet is designed to provide a rich thesaurus for word lexcial examples.
 It includes synonyms, antonyms, hyponyms, and hypernyms for each english word, as well as detailed definitions and examples of usage.

 To prevent overlapping augmentation from the checkList set, we simply employ the synonym rule from the wordNet in our implementation.
 We scan each hypothesis phrase and produce two additional sentences by replacing certain synonym terms according to wordNet rules, while the premise corpus remains unchanged.
 This perturbation preserves the original dataset's label, as we only substitute synonym occurrences from each hypothesis sentence, which should not affect the original dataset's sentiment.